Multiplicity, transverse momentum and pseudorapidity dependence of open-heavy flavored hadron production in proton+proton collisions at $\sqrt{s}$= 13 TeV using PYTHIA8: EVENT GENERATION AND ANALYSIS METHODOLOGY

 In terms of rapidity (y), transverse mass ($m_{T}$), and transverse momentum ($p_{\rm{T}}$), Eq.~\ref{eq_5} becomes

 where, $m_{T} = \sqrt{p_{\rm{T}}^{2}+m^{2}}$ is the transverse mass. \\

-At LHC energies, chemical potential is assumed to be nearly zero (${\mu}\simeq{0}) $ and at midrapidity (y=0), Eq.~\ref{eq_6} reduces to :
+At LHC energies, the chemical potential is assumed to be nearly zero (${\mu}\simeq{0}) $ and at midrapidity (y=0), Eq.~\ref{eq_6} reduces to :

-The thermodynamic quantities like number density (n), energy density ($\epsilon$), and pressure (P) can also be calculated in terms of the Tsallis distribution function to search for the thermal behavior of the discussed particles in each multiplicity class.
+The thermodynamic quantities like number density (n), energy density ($\epsilon$), and pressure (P) can also be calculated in terms of the Tsallis distribution function defined in Eq.~\ref{eq_2} to search for the thermal behavior of the discussed particles in each multiplicity class.
 These quantities as expressed as follows,